Ready for school

 Sleep

-It's recommended that pre-schoolers aged 3-5 years get 10-13 hours of sleep per day (24 hour period).
-This includes any daytime naps.
+It's recommended that pre-schoolers aged three to five years get 10 to 13 hours of sleep per day in a 24 hour period.
+This also includes any daytime naps.

 Do babies and young children automatically fall into a good sleeping pattern?

-• Fortunately, there are many practical ways to develop and improve your child’s sleeping routine and habits.
+• There are many practical ways to develop and improve your child’s sleeping routine and habits.
 Tips for pre-schoolers are below.

-Pre-schoolers typically sleep 10-13 hours each night and most do not nap after five years of age.
+Pre-schoolers typically sleep 10 to 13 hours each night and most do not nap after five years of age.
 As with toddlers, difficulty falling asleep and waking up during the night are common.
-With further development of imagination, pre-schoolers commonly experience night-time fears and nightmares.
-In addition, sleepwalking and sleep terrors peak during preschool years.
+With further development of imagination, pre-schoolers commonly experience night time fears and nightmares.
+In addition, sleepwalking and sleep terrors peak during pre school years.

 • Set limits that are consistent, communicated and enforced.
 If parents do not set limits children will invariably choose a later bedtime.
 You could try giving your child one of two bedtime 'passes' that can be exchanged for a parent response, and if they are not used they can exchange them for a small reward such as a sticker in the morning.